 A congregate is for seniors 62+ with one or more difficulties with daily living skills.
 Congregates provides a daily meal in the dining room, supplemental weekly housekeeping and 24-hour staffing for emergency response.
 A congregate does not provide any medical assistance or transportation.

-The congregate program provides a daily 3-course meal in our dining room, supplemental weekly housekeeping provided by ARC of Eastern Connecticut and 24-hour staffing for emergency response.
+The congregate program provides a daily 3-course meal in our dining room, supplemental weekly housekeeping, and 24-hour staffing for emergency response.
 We are non-medical and we do not provide transportation.
 The Administrator lives on site.
 Our tenant’s drop their trash into one of our trash rooms and staff brings it out to the dumpster.

 We also have programs such as Bingo twice a week, exercise class twice a week, residents can come to the rec room and play games at any time, we have a monthly donut day, birthday party and a monthly pizza dinner.
 Every Spring and Fall we have a Tea Party, annual Christmas party and our Christmas luncheon with our Secret Santa gift exchange.
 There are benches along the sidewalk that circles our building and a gazebo for residents to enjoy.